FAQs

 Kombucha is a fermented tea drink made by fermenting sweetened tea with a culture of yeast and bacteria, commonly known as a SCOBY (Symbiotic Culture of Bacteria and Yeast).
 The fermentation process transforms the tea into a slightly fizzy, tangy beverage that contains probiotics, enzymes, and a small amount of alcohol.
 Kombucha is often praised for its potential health benefits, particularly for gut health, due to its probiotic content.
 It can be flavored with fruits, herbs, and spices to create a variety of tastes.

-Does JuneShine Classic Kombucha contain alcohol?
+Does JuneShine Kombucha contain alcohol?

 Technically?
 Yes.
 Due to natural fermentation this product may contain trace amounts of alcohol.
 Per TTB regulation, this product does not qualify as a TTB regulated alcoholic beverage.